Rubiksman78/MonikA.I/README.md

 ## :heavy_plus_sign: Add to the game

-The submod is in the folder `game`.
-To add it to your game, you have to add it in the root of your game folder (at the same location where there is already a `game` folder).
+The submod is in Releases under the name `Monik.A.I-game-version.zip`.
+To add it to your game, you have to extract it and add it in the root of your game folder (at the same location where there is already a `game` folder).

 ## :loudspeaker: Usage